|Title:||Helix Innovation Quarter, Newcastle, UK|

 |Client:||Newcastle University and Newcastle City|

 The Helix is a ground-breaking innovation district that brings together industry-leading scientists, research, and technology firms to transform the quality of life for families, communities, and cities worldwide.
-The Helix is a joint venture between Newcastle City Council and Newcastle University and is the largest development of its kind in the UK, regenerating 24 acres of former industrial land into a new mixed-use community innovation hub, providing a variety of research and development, educational, business and residential uses in the heart of Newcastle.
+A joint venture between Newcastle City Council and Newcastle University, Helix is the largest development of its kind in the UK, regenerating 24 acres of former industrial land into a new mixed-use community innovation hub, providing a variety of research and development, educational, business and residential uses in the heart of Newcastle.

 The stunning landscape design encourages collaboration and the sharing of knowledge and ideas within the community.
 The design celebrates the substantial level changes whilst maintaining a fully accessible and inclusive environment for everyone and creates a coherent and fully integrated piece of the wider public realm masterplan and design coding.